tedivm/paracelsus/README.md

 ]
 ```

-This also works with excludes and includes.
+This also allows users to set excludes, includes, and column sorting.

 ```toml
 [tool.paracelsus]